cloudmesh/client/docs/source/system.rst

   explorer https://www.python.org/ftp/python/2.7.10/python-2.7.10.msi

 This will open the internet explorer and download the python msi installer.
-The installer will be downloaded in the "Downloads" directory in user home
+The installer will be downloaded in the "Downloads" directory in user home.

 You can navigate to the Downloads folder and check if the msi is downloaded::